benthillerkus/betrayal/README.md

   - `.ico` file either from the file system or the Flutter assets directory
   - Set the pixels directly through an image buffer - you can use this to dynamically create an image via canvas!
   - Use default system icons like the ❔ or the elevation prompt 🛡️
-- Widget Api - treat the tray icon as part of your UI and compose it in your build methods
+- Widget api - treat the tray icon as part of your UI and compose it in your build methods

 ## Usage
 ```dart